godekdls/korean-thematic-analysis/README.md

     'port': your port
 }
 ```
+Morphological analysis is required to anaylze Korean.
+[Kkma](http://kkma.snu.ac.kr/documents/index.jsp) is one of well-know morphological analyzer for korean.
+We will save natural language processed data while scraping and saving scraped raw data.
 And all you have to do is just running crawler using this code below!
 ```
 python3 ./collect/blog-crawling.py
 ```

 #### 1-2.
 Download processed data
-Morphological analysis is required to anaylze Korean.
-[Kkma](http://kkma.snu.ac.kr/documents/index.jsp) is one of well-know morphological analyzer for korean.
-Run the code below and it will save natural language processed data info your local files in the directory of `/data/blogs`.
+Run the code below and it will save natural language processed data into your local files in the directory of `/data/blogs`.
 ```
 python3 batch.py
 ```